This has been produced with the British Paediatric Allergy, Immunity and Infection Group.

 - Dexamethasone (or equivalent dosing of alternative corticosteroid) should be considered for use in children > 5 years with severe or critical COVID-19 as per NICE recommendation.
 Use of corticosteroids in younger children and infants should also be considered on a case by case basis.

-- Remdesivir should be considered for hospitalised children > 12 years and >40kg with COVID-19 requiring supplemental oxygen as per licensed indication, national policy for use of remdesivir and NICE recommendation.
+- Remdesivir should be considered for hospitalised children at least 4 weeks and at least 3kg with COVID-19 requiring supplemental oxygen as per licensed indication, national policy for use of remdesivir and NICE recommendation.

-- SARS-CoV-2 specific monoclonal antibody treatment or remdesivir should be considered for children >12 years and >40kg who develop hospital onset symptomatic COVID as per national policy.
+- Remdesivir or SARS-CoV-2 specific monoclonal antibody treatment (by exception after MDT discussion) should be considered for children >40kg (and >12 years for SARS-CoV-2 specific monoclonal antibody) who develop hospital onset symptomatic COVID as per national policy.

-- SARS-CoV-2 specific monoclonal antibody treatment or remdesivir should be considered for non-hospitalised children with additional risk factors for progression to severe disease or hospitalisation as per national policy and NICE guidelines.
+- Remdesivir or SARS-CoV-2 specific monoclonal antibody treatment (by exception after MDT discussion) should be considered for non-hospitalised children with additional risk factors for progression to severe disease or hospitalisation as per national policy and NICE guidelines.
 The specific paediatric considerations for non-hospitalised children are covered in the section Treatment criteria for COVID–19 specific therapy below and in Table 2.
 It is recommended that all potentially eligible patients are discussed with regional paediatric ID consultant to confirm whether to proceed with offering treatment.

 - Consider chest x-ray in children who do not follow the expected clinical course, for example, those still requiring oxygen on day three of admission, those with worsening hypoxaemia or those requiring respiratory support